Textualize/textual/docs/tutorial.md

 --8<-- "docs/examples/tutorial/stopwatch04.py"
 ```

 The `on_button_pressed` method is an *event handler*.
-Event handlers are methods called by Textual in response to an *event* such as a key press, mouse click, etc. Event handlers begin with `on_` followed by the name of the event they will handler.
+Event handlers are methods called by Textual in response to an *event* such as a key press, mouse click, etc. Event handlers begin with `on_` followed by the name of the event they will handle.
 Hence `on_button_pressed` will handle the button pressed event.

 If you run `stopwatch04.py` now you will be able to toggle between the two states by clicking the first button: